inet-framework/inet-showcases/docs/visualizer/ieee80211/index.md

 <!--Additionally, the icon indicates the signal strength present at the
 location of a given node.
 TODO: how is it indicated? and how does it work?-->

-The visualizer's <var>nodeFilter</var> parameter selects which nodes' memberships are visualized.
-The <var>interfaceFilter</var> parameter selects which interfaces are considered in the visualization.
+The visualizer's `nodeFilter` parameter selects which nodes' memberships are visualized.
+The `interfaceFilter` parameter selects which interfaces are considered in the visualization.
 By default, all interfaces of all nodes are considered.